SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ![](effects-s_files/figure-epub3/lowbw-gestwks-pred-1.png)<!-- -->
-- The curve seems to cover practically the whole range of the outcome probability scale with a relatively steep slope between about 33 to 37 weeks.
+- The curve seems to cover practically the whole range of the outcome probability scale with a relatively steep slope between 33 to 37 weeks.